 Milan Kundera – the book of laughter and forgetting.

-Quite apart from the date itself, the timing is significant.
+In 2025 the Schengen agreement will celebrates its 40th anniversary.
+The timing is significant.
 A century since World War I defined the nations through which the project will travel, the European Union has in ways become victim of its own success, shepherding-in a period of tranquility long and stable enough for peace to be taken for granted and for integration to become perceived as a problem rather than a goal.
 These sentiments have made their way steadily to the ballot box; whether that was in young Greeks voting for Golden Dawn or British pensioners the UK Independence Party.
 As financial austerity has dictated the tone of a decade in European politics, old nationalisms have offered the most affordable, readily-available policies by which to appeal to the pride of voters required to endure the sacrifices of economic austerity.

 At the heart of much of this is Schengen.
 A small, riverside town at the confluence of France, Germany and Luxembourg; Schengen is a place and even a treaty unknown to the many millions who argue its effects.
 The New Continent is a response in words and pictures to boundaries that represent Schengen, some of the differences it hosts and the lives that are either untouched or governed by the agreement.
 The project is an attempt to recognise the difficulties of a continent’s complex human geographies.